Lyn-Mansfield/league-pick-2-win/README.md

 Alternative Hypothesis: The model we created is not fair.
 The accuracy for teams with less than or equal to the median number of kills is significantly different than the accuracy for teams with greater than the median number of kills.

+<iframe
+  src="assets/fairness_hist.html"
+  width="620"
+  height="420"
+  frameborder="0"
+></iframe>

 Our test statistic for this permutation test will be the absolute difference in average accuracy and the significance level will be set at 0.05.
 The resulting p-value of the permutation tests was **0.0**, which is less than the 0.05 significance level that we set so we reject the null hypothesis.
-This outcome implies that our model predicts teams from both groups at a different accuracy, our model shows bias towards group X showing a significantly better accuracy than group Y.
+This outcome implies that our model predicts teams from both groups at a different accuracy, our model shows bias towards group X showing a significantly better accuracy than group Y; in particular, our accuracy for Group X was far lower than it was for Group Y, which suggests that our model is less accurate for teams with higher kills.